Do you want to switch the language?

 Orchestrated Connected Corridors

-OCCs address challenges such as driver distraction, inattentiveness or a lack of awareness of dangers on the road.
-They improve safety by communicating with all stakeholders in the transportation ecosystem in real time to reduce accident risks.
+OCCs address challenges such as driver distraction, inattentiveness or a lack of awareness of dangers on the road, offering visibility that extends beyond what is directly visible.
+They improve safety by communicating with all stakeholders in the transportation ecosystem to reduce accident risks.

-The following shows some of the key use cases:
+Explore some of the key use cases of connected vehicles.

 Road Works Warning